 Open Admission is the hallmark of the community college movement.
 The only real requirement for admission to any of the Maricopa Community Colleges or Centers is "evidence of potential success in the community college."
 This does not mean that community college students leave college any less knowledgeable than persons who have completed equivalent university courses.

-Entering students are Assessed to learn how well they read, write and compute; Availability of remedial courses and free individual tutoring make Open Admission possible.
+Entering students are assessed to learn how well they read, write and compute; Availability of remedial courses and free individual tutoring make Open Admission possible.
 There is an extensive body of research which proves that students who have completed college-level courses at a community college have the same degree of competence as students who have completed equivalent courses at a university.

-Tuition for a community college education is about one-third of what tuition at an Arizona public university.
+Tuition for a community college education is about one-fourth of tuition at an Arizona public university.
 It was the intent of founders of the community college movement to make higher education affordable to everyone.
 Initially most community colleges required students to pay very little or no tuition.
 However community colleges have had to increase tuition in recent years as a way to compensate for inflation and rising costs.
 Regardless, the fact remains that on a comparative basis community college tuition is still a tremendous bargain.

 Convenient location makes it easier for citizens to attend.
 The vast majority of students who attend each of the 10 Maricopa Community Colleges and 38 Satellite Centers lives within five miles of the campus where he or she attends.
 It has been the Maricopa experience that few citizens travel more than eight miles to attend a class.